 The projected lottery revenue is provided by the DPB and is outlined in blue.
 Lottery revenue amounts shaded in gold are offsets to Statutory contributions.
 Lottery revenue amounts shaded white are additional contributions in excess of the Statutory contributions that pay down the UAL.
-The lottery revenue through FYE 2022 largely offsets the Statutory contribution while lottery amounts after that include additional payments toward the UAL.
+Beginning with FYE 2023, the lottery revenue includes additional payments toward the UAL.
 The lottery offsets during the projection period are calculated based on the methodology as defined in Chapter 98, P.L.
 2017.

-The projection assumes the State appropriates 100% of the Statutory contribution in FYE 2022 and each year thereafter.
+The projection assumes the State appropriates 100% of the Statutory contribution in FYE 2023 and each year thereafter.
 Both the appropriated State contributions and the member contributions are also shown in dollar amounts.